hotspoons/home-lab/README.md

 You should be able to log into the control plane node on `${compute_name}-0` via SSH as root with the password you provided shortly after the cloudinit script starts running.
 Once you are logged in, run `tail -f /var/log/cloud-init-output.log` to watch the install process go.
-There will be a python webserver running on the control plane node (port 8000 default) with SSH that serves the join command to the worker nodes in a secure-ish manner; once the worker nodes are joined to the cluster, terminate the python process or reboot the node.
+There will be a python webserver running on the control plane node (port 8000 default) with SSL that serves the join command to the worker nodes in a secure-ish manner; once the worker nodes are joined to the cluster, terminate the python process or reboot the node.